selimchiki/AppleWatchFaces/readme.md

 - draw hand outlines ( white initially )
 - add option for hand outline color
 - implement some of the smooth animations for second / minute hand
+- fix default the indicators to work better for watch
+- ring editor: select cell when editing any of the items